-Disability Services provides a range of legally mandated services to students with documented disabilities.
+Accessibility Services provides a range of legally mandated services to students with documented disabilities.
 Reasonable accommodations are provided in an academic setting in order to allow a person with a disability to compete equally with non-disabled persons.

-Disability Services is committed to creating a student experience at Lorain County Community College and providing equal access to an educational experience through the provision of academic accommodations.
+Accessibility Services is committed to creating a student experience at Lorain County Community College and providing equal access to an educational experience through the provision of academic accommodations.
 After submitting appropriate documentation, a student will create an Accommodation List with a Learning Specialist, as well as developing self-advocacy skills.

-In addition to assisting students with accommodations, Disability Services is available to meet with students on an as needed basis.
+In addition to assisting students with accommodations, Accessibility Services is available to meet with students on an as needed basis.
 We are able to assist students on enhancing study skills/strategies, time-management and self-advocacy skills.

-All prospective students are encouraged to contact Disability Services in the early stages of their college planning.
+All prospective students are encouraged to contact Accessibility Services in the early stages of their college planning.
 Pre-admission services include meeting with learning specialists to provide information about eligibility for academic support services and accommodations, appropriate documentation of disability, and transition issues.
 The admissions process for students with disabilities is the same as for all other students.
 Disclosure of the disability is voluntary.

 To attend Lorain County Community College, students should first complete an application.
 Learn more about how to apply to LCCC.